 This course provides lecture and laboratory-based instruction on the exposure and processing techniques of diagnostic dental films.
+Students will also learn the basic principles of radiation physics and the concepts of radiation safety in the dental office.
 Radiographic instruction includes intraoral x-ray, panoramic x-rays, and an overview of digital x-ray systems.
 Using a radiographic simulator, students will develop a portfolio of radiographs they have taken to demonstrate competence in exposing, processing and mounting intra and extra oral radiographs on a variety of patient types.
+Prerequisite(s): DAS110